• Skip to primary navigation

 Aspen is the place to be for Colorado winter activities and there’s plenty to do in other seasons, too, making it one of the best weekend getaways in Colorado.
 Of course, the skiing is incredible with tons of terrain to run laps on at Aspen Mountain, Aspen Highlands, Buttermilk, and Snowmass.

-The Maroon Bells are another iconic Aspen attraction.
+The Maroon Bells are another iconic Aspen attraction and make Aspen one of the prettiest mountain towns in Colorado.
 These gorgeous peaks tower over 14,000 feet, and you can choose to hike to the summit or appreciate them from afar on other hiking trails in the area.
 You also can’t beat Aspen for spectacular fall colors in Colorado.

 Local Tip: You’ll need to take a shuttle to reach a lot of the most popular hikes in Aspen, including views of the Maroon Bells.
 Get there early to snag one of the few parking spots, or plan for a shuttle run.